21 October 2021

 More General information on PVP-I

 PVP-I is a brown liquid that is fast acting against a range of pathogens, including those that may cause sore throat.

-PVP-I mouth gargles are specifically formulated for gargling.
-Do not swallow or drink any mouth gargles or PVP-I solutions.
+PVP-I mouth gargle is specifically formulated for gargling.
+Do not swallow or drink any mouth gargle or PVP-I solution.

-Several brands of PVP-I mouth gargles are available on the market including from online platforms, for those who wish to purchase additional supplies.
+Several brands of PVP-I mouth gargle are available on the market including from online platforms, for those who wish to purchase additional supplies.

 There are also PVP-I liquid disinfectants available on the market that are used to disinfect wounds or skin surfaces.
 These may be used to disinfect skin before surgery.
-They are not formulated as mouth gargles, and may contain other disinfectants other than PVP-I or higher concentrations of PVP-I than in mouth gargles.
+They are not formulated as mouth gargle, and may contain other disinfectants other than PVP-I or higher concentrations of PVP-I than in mouth gargle.

-DO NOT use such PVP-I disinfectants as mouth gargles.
+DO NOT use such PVP-I disinfectants as mouth gargle.